bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/apis-&-components/usesso-actions/login.md

 ## Usage

-A basic example of using the `useSSO` hook to provide a login button for IDIR users that redirects back to the `/post-login` route.
+A basic example of using the `login` function to provide a login button for IDIR users that redirects back to the `/post-login` route.

 ```JavaScript
 import { useSSO } from "@bcgov/citz-imb-sso-react";